Altanta Shooting At Rapid Transit Station Reported, One Dead [Breaking]

 A shooting incident occurred earlier today in Atlanta at a Metropolitan Atlanta Rapid Transit Authority (MARTA) station.

-One person is dead while three others were wounded, according to authorities, in the incident on the Blue Line.
+One person was killed while three others were wounded, according to authorities, in the incident on the Blue Line.

 The suspect opened fire with a handgun on board a MARTA train about 4:30 p.m.
-Eastern time at the West Lake MARTA station just as the train pulled out of the station.
-Cops arrested a suspect at the next stop.
+Eastern time at the Hamilton E. Holmes MARTA station just as the train pulled out of the station.
+Cops arrested a suspect at the next stop, the West Lake station, although some news accounts indicate that West Lake was where the shooting occurred.

 “Witnesses said the suspect tried to run, but tripped, and that’s when officers were able to take him into custody,” WSB-TV Channel 2 reported about the incident in southwest Atlanta.

-“Passengers said they scrambled for safety once gunshots rang out,” NBC affiliate 11Alive reported.
+“Passengers said they scrambled for safety once gunshots rang out,” NBC affiliate WXIA, 11Alive, reported.

 The other victims are said to be stable condition with non-life-threatening injuries at Grady Memorial Hospital.
 Authorities have yet to determine a motive for the shooting at the MARTA station.
 Detectives are seeking to determine if this was a random or targeted shooting.
 The victims as well as the gunman are apparently in the age-30 range.

-Another passenger was apparently injured in the panic that occurred after the gunman opened fire on the train.
+Another passenger was apparently injured in the panic that occurred after the gunman opened fire on the train and other travelers tried to get out of the line of fire.

 #Breaking: One dead -man in his 30s–in MARTA train shooting , 3 injured @wsbtv pic.twitter.com/g0yasVAgCh